Skip to content

 • Decision letter email dates

-• Non-Union Program: End of spring term 2027
+• Non-Union Program: End of spring term

 • Confirmation - if accepted you must commit to participate on your online application by

-• Non-Union Program: By June 30, 2026
+• Non-Union Program: End of spring term: June 30

-If you were waitpooled, please wait until after February 24 to reach out to the office to see if a spot has become available to your program of interest.
+If you were waitpooled, please wait until after May 20 to reach out to the office to see if a spot has become available to your program of interest.

 • Withdrawal Policy